mstksg/inCode/copy/entries/advent-gol.md

 were all of the form `0+x+0`).

 Phew!
 That's a bit of a mathematical doozy, huh?
-But trust me when I say it's easier to understand if play around with the interactive demo and follow along the traces.
+But trust me when I say it's easier to understand if play around with the interactive element and follow along the traces.
 After a few examples in different dimensions, it might start to make sense.
 Try looking at the lower dimensions too to see if they match up with what we figured out before.

-You can also flip the switch on the demo to compute reverse and forward neighbors.
+You can also flip the switch on the element to compute reverse and forward neighbors.
 Luckily, as we noted before, if a point is a forward neighbor, it is also a reverse neighbor.
 This means that the branching structure for forward and reverse neighbor trees are exactly the same; the only difference is how